starboundstitch/geps-app/readme.md

 - [ ] Setting Values to Microcontroller
 - [ ] Alerts from Microcontroller
 - [ ] Notification on Value Unable to be Set

+## License

+The code in this repository is licensed under the GPLv3 according to the [LICENSE](https://github.com/starboundstitch/geps-app/blob/master/LICENSE) file.